Corner Gas: Notable guest stars

-Olympic medal winner Cindy Klassen makes a cameo appearance in the fourth season episode "Dog River Dave".
-Mike Holmes, the star of Holmes on Homes, helps to fix Oscar's bathroom.
-Wanda states that she had formerly dated the Holmes character in the episode "Jail House".
+Olympic long-track speed skater medal winner Cindy Klassen makes a cameo appearance in the fourth season episode "Dog River Dave".
+Mike Holmes, the star of Holmes on Homes, helps to fix Oscar's bathroom in the episode "Jail House"; Wanda claims to have dated the Holmes character.
 CTV CEO Ivan Fecan makes a cameo appearance during the episode "Blog River".
-"Gopher It" featured then Prime Minister Stephen Harper as himself.
+"Gopher It" featured then Prime Minister Stephen Harper as himself, stating that regardless of whether Dog River plans to commemorate prairie dogs or gophers, he appreciates both.
 Canada AM co-anchors Seamus O'Regan and Beverly Thomson appear, playing themselves.
 Unlike most cameos, O'Regan and Thomson appear extensively in this episode to parody their on-screen image.
 CTV National News reporter Rosemary Thompson appears, playing herself in a scrum with the Prime Minister at the gas station.

 During the fifth season three episodes bring in notable personalities.
 In "Coming Distractions", Duane "Dog" Chapman and Beth Smith from Dog the Bounty Hunter appear to arrest Brent during a fantasy sequence.
 In the episode "Bed and Brake Fast" hockey player Travis Moen makes a cameo appearance with the Stanley Cup.
-In the episode "Final Countdown" actor Kiefer Sutherland makes a cameo appearance.
+In "Final Countdown", actor Kiefer Sutherland makes a cameo appearance.
 In the same episode, Shirley Douglas' voice is heard.